napalm-automation/napalm-ansible/README.md

 192.168.0.11               : ok=2    changed=0    unreachable=0    failed=0
 ```

-Example to retreive facts from a device
+Example to retrieve facts from a device
 ```
  - name: get facts from device
    napalm_get_facts: